PALAKKAD TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO PALAKKAD

 Nearest City to Palakkad: Coimbatore (49 Kms)

-At a distance of 52 km from Coimbatore, 140 km from Kochi, 65 km from Thrissur and 336 km from Trivandrum, Palakkad, also known as Palghat, is a town and headquarters of Palakkad district in the state of Kerala.
-Palakkad, the Granary of Kerala, is situated at the foot of the Gigantic Western Ghats on the border of Kerala and Tamilnadu.
+At a distance of 52 km from Coimbatore, 65 km from Thrissur, 122 km from Kozhikode, 140 km from Kochi, and 336 km from Trivandrum, Palakkad, also known as Palghat, is a town and headquarters of Palakkad district in Kerala.
+It is one of the prominent places to visit near Kochi, and among the must include places in Kerala packages.

-Palakkad derives its name from the Malayalam words Pala (a tree Alsteria scholaris) and Kadu (forest), which goes to prove that this place was once a beautiful stretch of forests covered with the sweet-scented flowers of the Pala tree.
-Palakkad is a land of valleys, hillocks, rivers, forests, mountain streams, dams and irrigation projects.
+Palakkad derives its name from two Malayalam words Pala (a tree Alsteria scholaris) and Kadu (forest), which goes to prove that this place was once a beautiful stretch of forests covered with the sweet-scented flowers of the Pala tree.
+Palakkad is a land of valleys, hillocks, rivers, forests, mountain streams, and dams.
 Palakkad is considered as the gateway to Kerala from the north.
+It can also be visited along with Coimbatore tour packages.

 The history of Palakkad dates back to the Paleolithic period; several megalithic relics have been found in the region.
 During the second and third centuries, the Pallavas of Kanchi probably invaded the present region of Palakkad.
 The Perumals and then the Utayavars ruled for several centuries.
 After the rule of Zamorin of Calicut, it was under Hyder Ali, Tipu Sultan and finally became part of Malabar district of the Madras Presidency.

-Palakkad is one of the most popular tourist destinations in Kerala with several Waterfalls, Dams and Sanctuaries.
-Palakkad Fort, Jainmedu, Kalpathy, Malampuzha Dam and Gardens, Pothundi Dam, Meenkulathi Bhagavathi Temple, Pallassena and Dhoni Waterfalls are the famous tourist places in Palakkad.
+Palakkad tour packages are a mix of waterfalls, dams and wildlife sanctuaries.
+Palakkad Fort, Jainmedu, Kalpathy, Malampuzha Dam and Gardens, Pothundi Dam, Meenkulathi Bhagavathi Temple, Pallassena and Dhoni Waterfalls are the famous places to visit in Palakkad.
 The district is gifted with the beauty of virgin and verdant Nelliampathy hills, Silent Valley National Park, Parambikulam Wildlife Sanctuary, Attappady hills and Mangalam, Kanjirapuzha, Siruvani and Parambikulam Dams.

 Palakkad is known for its different cultural traditions which are reflected in the form of fairs and festivals.
 Some of the major fairs and festivals of Palakkad are Kalpathy Car Festival, Manappullikavu Vela, Nenmara-Vallengi Vela, Chittur Kongan Pada, Jain Temple Festivals, Ottappalam Nercha Festival and Sivarathri festival.